 With e-Commerce, particularly if you run your own store, the opposite applies.
-Back-end e-Commerce systems mean you can adjust price easily and quickly as you need.
+Back-end e-Commerce systems let you adjust price easily and quickly.
 You can even display different prices to different customers.

 This is different to the way marketers traditionally manage price.
-It means learning how to take advantage of the opportunity pricing flexibility in e-Commerce brings.
+They have to learn what to do with the opportunity pricing flexibility in e-Commerce brings.

 Marketing mix place opportunities in e-Commerce

-With fashion shopping for example, the imagery, layout and design of the website influence the sale.
+For example, with fashion shopping, the imagery, layout and design of the website influence the sale.

-But so do the other “place” elements, such as the returns policy and the efficiency of the last mile delivery.
+But so do the other “place” elements e.g. the returns policy and how the last mile of delivery works.

-At a push, they might have a view on the website design, but everything else needed to set up and run an e-Commerce operation demands new skills for marketers.
+Traditional marketers don’t know much about these areas.
+At a push, they might have a view on website design.
+But everything else needed to set up and run an e-Commerce operation is usually new to marketers.

 This is where marketing can really learn from e-Commerce.
-At each step of the customer journey, there are opportunities to connect with customers and meet their needs AND wants.
+There are opportunities at each step of the customer journey to connect with customers and meet their needs AND wants.

 Marketing and e-Commerce need to work together.